 Supplemental Instruction (SI) is a series of weekly review sessions for students taking historically-difficult courses.
 SI is provided for all students who want to improve their understanding of course material and improve their grades.
-See a list of Fall 2014 SI course offerings
+See a list of Spring 2015 SI course offerings

 SI sessions are open to all students in the course and are attended on a voluntary basis FREE of charge.
 For you the student, it’s a chance to get together with people in your class to compare notes, to discuss important concepts, to develop strategies for studying the subject, and to test yourselves before your professor does, so that when he/she does, you’ll be ready.
 At each session you will be guided through this material by your SI leader, a competent student who has previously taken the course.

 SI leaders are students themselves and are prepared to share with you what they have learned over the years about how to study.
 They know the course content and are anxious to help guide you through it.
 They’ll be in class with you every day, hearing what you hear and reading what you read.
 What they won’t do is lecture; their job is to help you think about the lectures you hear and the books you read, and then put it all together into some kind of perspective during SI review sessions so you can learn it more efficiently.